 When choosing coffee beans, don’t look only at the origin.
-Consider first how you are planning to brew them and choose the right roasting level.
-Pick Robusta beans for higher caffeine content or Arabica for a better tasting experience.
+Consider how you plan to brew them and choose the right roasting level.
+Pick Robusta beans for higher caffeine content or Arabica for a better-tasting experience.
 Consider the producer's reputation and expertise.

 How To Choose Coffee Beans

 The world coffee market reached a whole new level over the past couple of decades.
 Big cafe chains introduced new kinds of coffee drinks to the younger audience by the late 90s.
 The timing couldn’t be better, as the rise of fine craftsmanship trend reached the coffee beans as well.
 Craft roasteries, often operated by young coffee enthusiasts, contribute a fair share to the market.
 Innovation is their main tool to fight the big and well-established coffee producers.